anandjaisy/Angular-Dynamic-Form-Builder/README.md

 ### Running the seed or final project

-* To get started with the seed project, [clone this repo](https://github.com/toddmotto/angular-dynamic-forms/tree/seed).

-* To run the final project, [clone this repo](https://github.com/toddmotto/angular-dynamic-forms).
+* To get started with the seed project and to run the final project, [clone this repo](https://github.com/anandjaisy/Angular-Dynamic-Form-Builder.git).

 Once you've cloned the repo, install all the dependencies by running: